Breckenridge Distillery’s whiskey innovation will surprise your palate with wine cask finished whiskies.

 So, naturally the first wine cask release was Breckenridge Bourbon finished in Tawny Port wine barrels to create Breckenridge Distillery’s Port Cask Finish Whiskey, winner of 2017’s Best American Blended at the World Whiskies Awards.
 From there you need to decide whether to focus on enhancing subtle neutral fruit, dense sweet fruit, or more eclectic flavors such as walnut.
 In the Breckenridge Distillery’s case, they decided to balance many of these flavors but pushed the concentrated fruits forward.
 The Port Cask Finish Whiskey showcases notes of dark fruit like plum and cherry, which temper the high rye content of the initial spirit.

-The PX Sherry Cask Finish, awarded 2018 & 2019’s Best American Blended by the World Whiskies Awards, came out of Nolt’s obsession for Scotch Whiskies finished in Sherry casks along with a love for Sherry alone.
+Our most decorated finish, the PX Sherry Cask Finish, was awarded 2018 & 2019 & 2021’s Best American Blended by the World Whiskies Awards.
+The concept came out of Nolt’s obsession for Scotch Whiskies finished in Sherry casks along with a love for Sherry alone.
 It took years to find the correct cask pairing on this one as he wanted the traditional dryness of sherry to cut through.
 In the end, they needed the concentrated sugars of the Pedro Ximenez grape to soften the dry edge.
 The barrels come from an ancient Solera in the Andalusia region of Spain.
 The PX barrels impart a golden raisin characteristic, followed by a dry white pepper finish.

 For the Sauternes, Breck Distillery wanted to get the noble rot of Sauternes together with the sweet and subtle fruity notes from the whiskey.
 They jumped at the chance when they had the opportunity to get their hands on barrels from Chateau D’Yquem.
 The rich Sauternes barrels imbue the whiskey with subtle notes of apricot, white peach and artisanal honey.
 The barrels were reluctant to give up the goods, so the whiskey spent 465 days finishing in the Sauternes Barrels.
 It turned out to be the ideal whiskey release for their tenth-anniversary celebration in fall of 2018.
 In 2020, the Sauternes Finish was awarded Gold at the World Whiskies Awards.
 The Sauternes Finish was exclusively sold at the Breckenridge Distillery but has since sold out.
 Hopefully, it will return in the future.